How many solar panels do I need?

 - The Electrician has already loaded up the panels, driven to your house, set up a ladder, ran the cable and worked on your switchboard.
 It doesn’t cost much more to install a few more panels while they are on the roof.

-In summary, the first 4 kW of panels on your roof are expensive, the next 2.5kW of panels are less expensive.
-If a large portion of that power is sent back to the grid, it’s not a wasted investment, it’s a solar system that will cover almost all of your daytime load in most days.
+In summary, the first 4 kW of panels on your roof are expensive, and the next 2.5 kW of panels are less expensive.
+If a large portion of that power is sent back to the grid, it’s not a wasted investment, it’s a solar system that will cover almost all of your daytime load on most days.
 And it is a system that is ready for the battery revolution.